francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

         size: s-1vcpu-2gb
         region: sfo3
         ssh_keys:
-          - "59:01:94:df:80:a9:97:3e:78:00:85:66:05:06:c7:42"
+          - "59:01:94:df:80:a9:97:3e:78:00:85:66:05:06:c7:42"  # id_ed25519_infra_ops
         user_data: "{{ lookup('ansible.builtin.file', '../../../cloud-init.sh') }}"
         oauth_token: "{{ lookup('ansible.builtin.env', 'DO_API_TOKEN') }}"
+      register: k3s_demo_master

+    - name: show k3s master node droplet info ansible.builtin.debug:
+        msg: |
+          droplet first public ipv4 address: {{
+            (
+              k3s_demo_master.data.droplet.networks.v4
+              | selectattr('type','eq','public')
+              | map(attribute='ip_address')
+              | first
+            )
+          }}
 ```

-* `oauth_token`: set the `DO_API_TOKEN` environment variable before running this playbook
+Take note of some parameters of the DigitalOcean Droplet Ansible module:

-* `state: active`: we want our droplet to be created and powered on
+* `state: active`: create the droplet and power it on
   * take note of how this field interacts with `unique_name` and `name`
 * `unique_name: true`: makes this playbook idempotent
   * running this playbook multiple times will not create more than one droplet as long the `name` field matches an existing droplet
   * if the droplet exists but is powered off, running this playbook will ensure it is powered on, due to the `state: active` configuration
-* `tags`: DigitalOcean resource tags will be used for creating Ansible host groups with the DigitalOcean Ansible collection's dynamic inventory plugin
+* `tags`: DigitalOcean resource tags will be used for creating Ansible host groups
-* `image`, `size`, and `region`: [slugs.do-api.dev](https://slugs.do-api.dev/) is an unofficial (sometimes outdated) list of API slugs for available Droplet sizes, Linux distro images, and regions.
+* `image`, `size`, and `region`: see [slugs.do-api.dev](https://slugs.do-api.dev/) for an unofficial (sometimes outdated) list of API slugs for available Droplet sizes, Linux distro images, and regions.
 Current slugs are also available directly from the DigitalOcean CLI:
   * `doctl compute size list`
   * `doctl compute image list-distribution`
   * `doctl compute region list`
-* `ssh_keys`: md5 fingerprints of the SSH keys which can access the Droplet
+* `ssh_keys`: md5 fingerprints of the SSH keys which can access the droplet
 * `user_data`: User Data script for Cloud-Init-compatible distros - see below for details

 ### Cloud Init and User Data